Administrative Rule 21 - ELECTRONIC AND PHOTOGRAPHIC MEDIA COVERAGE OF COURT PROCEEDINGS

 Section 6.
 Objections to coverage in trial court proceeding.
 A party to a proceeding objecting to expanded media coverage in a trial court must file a written objection with the court, stating the grounds for the objection at least three days before the scheduled proceeding.
 Notice of the objection must be sent to the media representative who requested the coverage.

 Section 7.
 Equipment and media personnel.
-Unless the court directs otherwise, equipment used in a judicial proceeding is limited to a single television camera operated by one person and one audio system for radio broadcasts.
-Only one still photographer is allowed in a judicial proceeding.
-Any media pooling needed because of these limitations on equipment and personnel is the sole responsibility of the media and must be arranged before coverage without calling on the court to mediate.
+Unless the court directs otherwise, equipment used in a judicial proceeding is limited to two professional-quality video cameras operated by one person each and two audio systems for radio broadcasts.
+Two still photographers are allowed in a judicial proceeding.
+If media pooling is necessary because of these limitations on equipment and personnel, it is the sole mandatory responsibility of the media and must be arranged before coverage without calling on the court to mediate.
 Every effort must be made for the joint use of broadcasting equipment within the courtroom.
 Wires, microphones, and similar equipment must be placed as unobtrusively as possible within the courtroom at least fifteen minutes before the proceeding and must be secured or taped down when appropriate.
 Artificial lighting and flashbulbs are not permitted.
 Only equipment that does not produce distracting noises is allowed in the courtroom.
-Media coverage outside the courtroom must be handled with care and discretion, but need not be pooled or held to the restrictions of this rule.
+Media coverage outside the courtroom must be handled with care and discretion, but need not be pooled or held to the restrictions of this rule, except as provided in Section 8.

 Section 8.
 Technical.